aboutwritingtalksworkeducation

 I explore the boundaries of programming

-I'm a third-year PhD student co-advised by Alvin Cheung and Joe Hellerstein in the Sky Computing Lab at UC Berkeley, where I research programming languages for distributed systems.
-Most recently, I've worked on optimizers for distributed dataflow languages and program synthesis algorithms for provably-correct CRDT designs.
+I'm a fourth-year PhD student co-advised by Alvin Cheung and Joe Hellerstein in the Sky Computing Lab at UC Berkeley.
+I design programming paradigms that make distributed systems modular, correct, accessible, and performant.
+My research spans foundational language design, program optimization, formal methods, and high-performance systems.
 I'm grateful to be supported by an NSF Graduate Research Fellowship.

-Previously, I received my BS in EE/CS at Berkeley, where I was fortunate to work with Koushik Sen on new approaches to compile-time metaprogramming.
+Previously, I received my BS in EE/CS at Berkeley, where I worked with Koushik Sen on new approaches to compile-time metaprogramming.
 I've interned at Amazon ARG, Google Brain, Facebook, Apollo GraphQL, Khan Academy, and Coursera, leading projects ranging from Rust backends for Dafny to open-source GraphQL IDEs.

 Latest News